Frequently asked questions

 The electric transmission system, commonly known as the grid, moves electricity across high-voltage lines from various power sources to the communities where it can be used.
-NextEra Energy Transmission MidAtlantic’s proposed project is critical to improving the efficiency and reliability of the electric grid in Maryland, Pennsylvania, Virginia and West Virginia.
+The proposed project is critical to strengthening our region’s electric grid to ensure your family has reliable energy.

-What is NextEra Energy Transmission MidAtlantic?
+What is NextEra Energy Transmission, LLC?

 What is the MidAtlantic Resiliency Link?